 What is Simplified Issue Whole Life Insurance?

 One type of permanent insurance that we will discuss is simplified issue whole life insurance.
 Simplified issue whole life insurance is best described as a whole life insurance policy that doesn’t require a medical exam.
 Once again, simplified issue plans only require health questions on life insurance applications and don’t require a medical exam.
-Simplified issue whole life insurance plans are also referred to as burial insurance, funeral insurance, and final expense insurance.
+Simplified issue whole life insurance plans are also referred to as final expense insurance, funeral insurance, and burial insurance.
 Simplified issue whole life insurance is a great option for those needing life insurance protection for a lifetime.
+You can even buy life insurance in your 80’s.

 - Policy lasts your WHOLE life